-Reason: It is crucial to understand the impact we have on a group of people and pointers on how individuals experience the impact, which is very helpful in some cases.
-For instance, using averages to derive an understanding of impact is dangerous because it can falsely skew the positive results.
+Reason: It is crucial to understand our impact on a group of people and pointers on how individuals experience the impact, which is very helpful in some cases.
+For instance, using averages to understand the impact is dangerous because it can falsely skew the positive results.

 Benefits: While cohort analysis helps us understand the overall impact the services had on the people, individual performance gives us a deeper understanding of how the analysis may be skewed when the impact is seen only from the perspective of the cohort.

 Challenges: This is not simple.
 A thorough analysis process requires knowledge of sophisticated tools and methodologies to learn from the data you may have collected.
-A lack of such tools and methodologies can quickly discourage an organization from thinking in that direction altogether.
+A lack of such tools and methodologies can quickly discourage an organization from thinking in that direction.

-6. Adopting five dimensions of Impact Management Project
+6. Adopting five dimensions of the Impact Management Project

-Primary User: Organizations, large and small, looking at ways to start their Impact management journey.
+Primary User: Large and small organizations are looking at ways to start their Impact management journey.
 The Dutch government wants to create jobs in the coconut and palm oil industry in East Africa.
 For new impact investments to flow, the sector expects impact evidence that everyone understands.
 One of the organizations we are working with intends to adopt IMP 5 dimensions (What, Who, How Much, Contribution, and Risk) holistically collect and report on impact evidence to attract these investments and help the farmers establish a sustainable around coconut and palm oil business.